 Thistle currently delivers in the San Francisco Bay Area, the Greater LA Area, Sacramento (coming soon!), Davis, and all of CA and parts of AZ, ID, NV, OR, UT, and WA.
-All of Thistle’s meals are gluten free and dairy free.
+All of Thistle’s meals are gluten-free and dairy-free.
 They offer two types of subscriptions, vegan and clean animal proteins, which can be customized in areas with local delivery.
-All other areas offer a prefix menu.
-They also offer whole, organic fruit and veggie juices.
+All other areas offer a prix fixe menu.
+They also offer whole, organic fruit, and veggie juices.
 In terms of originality and creativity, their menu is the strongest.
-So if you want to Instagram highly delicious, very creative meals, then Thistle will be your go to.
+So if you want to Instagram highly delicious, very creative meals, then Thistle will be your go-to.
 Also, Thistle’s founder answers customer emails directly.
 Talk about dedication (Thanks Shiri!).

 Regional –– Territory Foods